PyO3/maturin/test-crates/pyo3-mixed/Readme.md

 # pyo3-mixed

-A package for testing pyo3-pack with a mixed pyo3/python project.
+A package for testing maturin with a mixed pyo3/python project.

 ## Usage